-Additionally, the height information of obstacles is used to eliminate obstacle pixels generated from the ground plane image in order to make the line detection algorithm more robust.
-Figure 11 examples shows of ground plane image generation, where pixels corresponding to points above the ground are blacked out, as well as regions of the ground b) Simulated Images a) Real Images regions of the ground Figure 11 - Example ground plane images in simulated and real scenaripixels that correspond to os.

-where objects meet the ground.
+Additionally, the height information of obstacles is used to eliminate obstacle pixels from the generated ground plane image in order to make the line detection algorithm more robust.
+Figure XX shows examples of ground plane image generation, where pixels corresponding to points above the ground are blacked out, as well as regions of the ground pixels that correspond to where objects meet the ground.
 Notice how the resulting image primarily contains just grass and line pixels.